margaretmf/margaretmf.github.io/creativewriting.md

 ## Another Year Lighter ##
 It's another year lighter.
-Everything I once kenw is amde known more clearly and deeply.
+Everything I once knew is made known more clearly and deeply.
 These lessons I've learned.
 These people I've grown closer to.